-Toyln Ojih Odutola, A Grand Inheritance, 2016, charcoal, pastel, and pencil on paper, 89 x 60".
+Toyin Ojih Odutola, A Grand Inheritance, 2016, charcoal, pastel, and pencil on paper, 89 × 60".

-Whether portraying queer intimacy or resisting uncomplicated hagiographic depictions of her subjects, Ojih Odutola has long challenged assumptions regarding black life.
-"A Matter of Fact" is less a departure from than an expansion of the artist's now-signature treatment of black skin: Heavily inked markings render black faces as light and motion.
+and motion.
 While her previous portraits were closely cropped, their subjects set against empty backgrounds, the new ones are looser, larger, their subjects' surrounds more narrative driven.
 Ojih Odutola has widened her lens and shifted our attention from skin to body; her figures' personae and experiences are additionally revealed by their positioning within luxe interiors.
 Richly colored and full of detail and texture, the show manages to be at once studied and imaginative, thought-provoking and playful.
 Ojih Odutola began this series following a two-month residency at the Headlands Center for the Arts in California's Marin County.
 It is thus fitting that "A Matter of Fact" debuts at San Francisco's Museum of the African Diaspora, a venue that has grown increasingly innovative in its curatorial practice and programming over the past few years.
 Opened as a cultural heritage center and educational museum in late 2005, MOAD has recently turned its attention to contemporary work by artists of African descent.
 "A Matter of Fact" is one of the most robust manifestations of this new direction.